Sri Lanka Legend Smashes Six Sixes in an Over in Asian Legends League 2025 - Cricxtasy

-The former Sri Lanka cricketer was at his absolute best in the Eliminator clash of the 2025 Asian Legends League.
+The former Sri Lanka cricketer was at his absolute best in the Eliminator clash.

 The Lankans won the toss and opted to bat against the Afghans.
 Apart from Perera, right-handed batter Mevan Fernando (81) also scored a half-century.
 The duo’s knocks led the Sri Lankans to a mammoth total of 230/3 in 20 overs.
 At the time of writing this report, Afghanistan Pathans were 188/4 after 17 overs, needing another 43 runs from 18 balls to win.